jcawley5/architecture-center/docs/ref-arch/RA0001/3-aws-iot-integration/readme.md

 This describes a sample business scenario for building a reference application based on the event-driven application architecture.It extends the platform agnostic reference architecture to show how to integrate events from AWS IoT Core with SAP S/4HANA enterprise system using message brokers and events.

-In this reference application use-case, events from AWS IoT core are published to SAP Integration Suite, advanced event mesh or SAP Event Mesh.
+In this reference application use-case, events from AWS IoT core are published to SAP Integration Suite, advanced event mesh.
 The Node.js extension application deployed in SAP BTP subscribes to the advanced event mesh queue and executes the action that is required to be taken based on the event details.
 SAP Event Mesh capability in SAP Integration Suite can also be leveraged for integration.
 The choice of the eventing service can be based on the scenario and volume of events to be handled.

 ## Business Process Flow